 - The three-year review takes place in the spring of the third year of service.
 Each person hired in a calendar year is considered to start service as of August of that year.
 The review provides an opportunity for faculty, primary/departments, and/or unit/schools to take stock of a tenure-probationary candidate's progress toward promotion and tenure. - Continue all the above activities while you begin to analyze and document progress on your work in terms of improvement and achievement in relation to primary/department criteria, unit/school criteria, university criteria, and the IUPUI Guidelines. - Your personal statement for the three-year review also provides an opportunity to reflect not only on your work, but also on the focus that is emerging in your work.
 This focus will provide the coherence to your work that should shape your efforts between now and the time of your candidacy for promotion and tenure. - o By this time, you need to have a well-defined area of excellence which you are actively developing.
 Distribute evidence of your scholarship under your area of excellence (if other than research) rather than putting all such evidence under "research" in your curriculum vitae.
-You may only place each item in one area of the CV. - Analyze teaching evaluations to identify key themes and how they point to teaching achievements or areas for further attention.
-If data are available, present your performance in relation to peer average scores. - o Analyze peer reviews to determine again how you might improve student learning in your classes. - o Analyze your grant and scholarly dissemination record in relation to department norms and expectations.
+You may only place each item in one area of the CV. - Analyze teaching evaluations to identify key themes and how they point to teaching achievements or areas for further attention. - Analyze peer reviews to determine again how you might improve student learning in your classes. - Analyze your grant and scholarly dissemination record in relation to department norms and expectations.